-A little reminiscent of an artist’s loft, this minimalist bedroom in a Melbourne area home has an airy vibe with an industrial touch.
+A little reminiscent of an artist’s loft, this minimalist bedroom in a Melbourne area home has an airy feel with an industrial touch.
 The gray headboard takes up the entire floating wall and includes an inset shelf, eliminating the need for nightstands.
-The white walls contrast with the dark floor and a mirrored wall makes the entire space feel larger.
-Breezy full-length drapes cover the windows with a Parisian flair.
-The room boasts only one oversized, dramatic painting.

-Taking the concept to its extreme, this minimalist bedroom is part of a modular apartment designed by FrontOfficeTokyo.
-Sliding walls run on tracks and divide the space as necessary and to fit with the super spare environment, the bed is a simple down pallet on the floor.
-A small folding chair provides seating and is a good match with the concrete walls and exposed massive rustic wood beam.
+Taking the concept to its extreme, this minimalist bedroom is part of a modular apartment by FrontOfficeTokyo.
+Sliding walls run on tracks and divide the space as necessary and to fit with the super spare environment.

 Bleached and Beachy